deborahly/network/README.txt

     "confirmation": <str>
 }

+GET /index
-GET network/index
+Sending a GET request to network/index will return "index.html"

+GET /posts/<int:page>
-Sending a GET request to network/index requesting to retrieve All page posts will return "index.html" passing context:
+Sending a GET request to /posts requesting to retrieve posts will return a JsonResponse as below:
 {
+    "page": {
+        "current": <int>,
+        "has_next": <bool>,
+        "has_previous": <bool>
+    },
-    "posts": [<str>]
+    "posts": [{
+        "id": <int>,
+        "poster": <str>,
+        "content": <str>,
+        "created_on": <str>,
+        "edited": <bool>
+    }],
 }

-PUT network/index
+GET /<str:username>
-Sending a PUT request to network/index requesting to update posts on next/previous page will return a JsonResponse as below:
+Sending a GET request to /<str:username> will return "profile.html" passing context:
 {
-    "posts": [<str>]
+    "username": <str>,
+    "followers": <int>,
+    "following": <int>
 }

-Request body:
+GET /<str:username>/posts
+Sending a GET request to /<str:username>/posts requesting to retrieve posts by a certain user will return a JsonResponse as below:
 {
-    "page": <int>
+    "page": {
+        "current": <int>,
+        "has_next": <bool>,
+        "has_previous": <bool>
+    },
+    "posts": [{
+        "id": <int>,
+        "poster": <str>,
+        "content": <str>,
+        "created_on": <str>,
+        "edited": <bool>
+    }],
 }

-GET network/<str:username>
+PUT /<str:username>
-Sending a GET request to network/<str:username> will return "profile.html" passing context:
+Sending a PUT request to /<str:username> requesting to update follow/unfollow will return the HttpResponse(status=204) Request body:
 {
-    "username": <str>,
-    "followers": [<int>],
-    "following": [<int>],
-    "posts": [<str>]
-}

-PUT network/<str:username>
-Sending a PUT request to network/<str:username> requesting to update follow/unfollow will return the HttpResponse(status=204) Request body:
-{
     "active": "True"/"False"
 }

-GET network/following
+GET /following
-Sending a GET request to network/following requesting to retrieve Following page posts will return "index.html" passing context:
+Sending a GET request to /following requesting to retrieve Following page posts will return "index.html" passing context:
 {
     "posts": [<str>]
 }

-PUT network/following
+PUT /following
-Sending a PUT request to network/posts requesting to update posts on next/previous page will return a JsonResponse as below:
+Sending a PUT request to /posts requesting to update posts on next/previous page will return a JsonResponse as below:
 {
     "posts": [<str>]
 }